HATE CRIMES

 GUN VIOLENCE PREVENTION

-Our community values responsible gun ownership and that is why I support measures to prevent gun violence.
-I have represented many survivors of domestic violence and understand the strong connection it has with gun violence.
-Guns should not be in the hands of people who pose a danger to themselves or others.
-Moreover, we need to stop selling weapons of war and high-capacity magazines, which were not designed for our homes and workplaces, but for a battlefield.
+Our community values responsible gun ownership, which is why I support measures to prevent gun violence and voted in favor of the 2024 law that bans the possession, transfer or sale of assault-style firearms or large-capacity feeding devices.These were not designed for our homes or workplaces, but for a battlefield.
+I have represented many survivors of domestic violence and understand that guns should not be in the hands of people who pose a danger to themselves or others.
 I also want to improve access to mental health care to minimize these dangers and risks to public safety.

 SENIORS